rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Close Investigations in Bulk

-This action is used to this action is used to close all investigations that fall within a date range
+This action is used to close all investigations that fall within a date range

 ##### Input